 Be aware that many locations specifically forbid any hemp growing.
 In areas where it is permitted, you will likely need a license and adhere to a rigid set of rules unique to each locality.
 If you are lucky enough to be able to obtain licensing and certified seed, you will need to provide the crop with deeply tilled soil with a pH of 6 or higher.

 Soils must be well draining but should also have enough organic matter to retain moisture as hemp is a high water crop.
-It requires 10 to 13 inches (300-400 mm) of rainfall during the growth period.
+It requires 10 to 13 inches (25-33 cm.) of rainfall during the growth period.

-Direct sow seed after all danger of frost has passed in soil temperatures a minimum of 42 degrees Fahrenheit (6 C.).
-In optimum conditions, the seed can germinate in 24 to 48 hours, emerging in 5 to 7 days.
-Within 3 to 4 weeks, the plant may be 12 inches (30 cm.) tall.
+Direct sow seed after all danger of frost has passed in soil temperatures a minimum of 42 degrees F. (6 C.).
+In optimum conditions, the seed can germinate in 24 to 48 hours, emerging in five to seven days.
+Within three to four weeks, the plant may be 12 inches (30 cm.) tall.

 Due to the rapid growth and extreme vigor of hemp, few pests or diseases are of major concern.